Kitware/VTK/Documentation/release/dev/cell-grid-changes.md

 Several of the queries above are used to implement subclasses of vtkAlgorithm which accept cell grids.
+Other algorithm classes contain their own query classes nested into the algorithm.

 + vtkCellGridComputeSides – compute the external boundaries of cells using vtkCellGridSidesQuery.
 + vtkCellGridElevation – add a new cell attribute to an existing cell grid using vtkCellGridElevationQuery.
 + vtkUnstructuredGridToCellGrid – convert an unstructured grid into a cell grid using its internal TranscribeQuery.
++ vtkCellGridCellCenters – place a vertex cell at the parametric center of each input cell.
++ vtkCellGridCellSource – generate a single cell of the requested type, optionally with cell attributes.
++ vtkLegacyCellGridWriter – write cell-grid data in VTK's "legacy" format (by wrapping JSON into a legacy header).
++ vtkLegacyCellGridReader – read cell-grid data from a "legacy"-formatted file.
++ vtkCellGridToUnstructuredGrid – convert to an approximating unstructured grid;
+  currently, all cell-attributes are converted to point-data and the output will have linear geometry even if the source uses quadratic or higher order interpolation.
++ vtkPassSelectedArrays – this pre-existing filter now handles cell-grid data;
+  instead of named arrays being passed/omitted, entire cell-attributes (with all of their arrays) are passed/omitted.
++ vtkCellGridTransform – apply a linear transform to the shape attribute of a cell-grid.
++ vtkCellGridWarp – add a scaled version of a cell-attribute to the shape attribute of a cell-grid.
++ vtkIOSSCellGridReader – read exodus-formatted files as cell-grids rather than unstructured grids.

 ### Attribute Calculators